 Bachelor of Business (Honours)

-This program provides a highly motivating and stimulating environment with small classes and interactive discussions.
+This degree provides a highly motivating and stimulating environment with small classes and interactive discussions.
 Face-to-face lectures and seminars will cover theoretical concepts and frameworks, include current examples from business settings, and provide a platform for sharing your ideas and develop your problem-solving skills.

 Under the general guidance of a supervisor, you will plan, develop, execute and report on a research project aimed at producing practical and theoretical outcomes and be of publishable standard.